jancarloviray/blog/_posts/2017-01-15-send-email-in-linux-without-smtp-server.md

 Install `mail` and other utilities: `apt-get install mailutils`

 And you're done!
 Now, try sending a mail! `echo "This is the body of the email" | mail -s "This is the subject line" -r from@example.org to@recipient.com`

+Note that you may need to change your computer hostname to match the hostname you entered.
+Check out this [link](http://askubuntu.com/questions/9540/how-do-i-change-the-computer-name) on how to do so.